KevinDziuba/Python-to-Arduino-Stepper-Motor/README.md

 # Python-to-Arduino-Stepper-Motor
-Goal: Moving a stepper motor based on direction and number of steps
+Goal: Moving a stepper motor based on direction and number of steps by communicating arduino with python.

 Most of the code is a modified version of Robin2's demo found here: http://forum.arduino.cc/index.php?topic=225329.msg1810764#msg1810764